 But where should you start and what features are most important for a gigging musician?
 We’re here to recommend several models which we're confident you'll like as much as Coltrane likes Bb.

 In our opinion, if you’re looking for the best of the best; best size, quality, speed, and visibility, the iPad Pro is your obvious choice.
 It’s very big (12.9” to be exact) so reading sheet music and chord charts won’t be a problem, regardless of how far you’ve placed it.
+It's also compatible with the new Bluetooth 4.0 iPad page turner pedals on the market.

 What’s more, the iPad Pro 12.9 boasts incredible speed, and the screen is brighter when compared to the older version, making it even more suitable for musicians.
 On the downside, carrying it around might prove to be difficult since it’s huge alright, and it’s just slightly more expensive than iPad Pro 10.5.